2. Home Improvement Grants in France

 The agency may be prepared to assist with the funding of a study in order to establish whether or not a property would be eligible.

-Grant assistance is also available for works of adaptation for disabled persons.
+Grant assistance is also available for works of adaptation for disabled persons, covered in other pages of this guide.

 Next: Eligible Works